AlexJF/alexjf.net/content/projects/misc/evaluation-genome-alignment-landscape/project.md

 Project_Start: 2013/10
 Project_Status: Finished
 Project_Authors: Alexandre Fonseca, Anh Thu Vu
+Attachments:
+    {static files/seqalign.pdf}||Paper
+    {static files/presentation.pdf}||Presentation

 This project was created as an assigment for the Implementation of Distributed Systems and Scientific Writing courses during my semester at KTH.

 The aim of this project was to find out just how feasible the distribution of the alignment of genome sequences over several machines is in a world that is still largely dominated by single-machine multiple-core sequence aligners.
-To that end, we evaluated the performance of 5 different aligners with the same input data, focusing on alignment duration and accuracy.
-The considered aligners were:
+To that end, we evaluated the performance of 5 different aligners with the same input data, focusing on alignment duration and accuracy. <!-- PELICAN_END_SUMMARY -->The considered aligners were:

 * Centralized (non-distributed)
     * [Bowtie1](http://bowtie-bio.sourceforge.net) - 1.0.0